danielaperazapi/Where-is-the-mah-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 This algorithm preserves most of the cube, cycles only a small set of top-layer pieces, changes the orientation of specific corners, and leaves edge orientations unchanged.

+In general, we can determine a move sequence that takes the cube from a given starting position to a given final position, but the answer is usually not unique.

+In other words, there is exactly one permutation that converts the starting configuration into the final configuration.
+However, the same element can be represented by many different move sequences, for example:

+_R_ and _RRRRR_ produce exactly the same permutation because _RRRRR=R⁴R=eR=R_

+Similarly, _RUR′U′_ might be equivalent to a much longer sequence containing moves that cancel each other.

+Therefore many different move sequences can correspond to the same permutation.

 ### WHY GROUP THEORY IS NECESSARY

 Without group theory, solving algorithms often appear to be arbitrary sequences of moves that must simply be memorized.